ThatAIGeek/govpack/README.md

 ```

 Main module of the package create_var has a function called **def create_pandas()**.
 This function takes such arguments:
   * link=str() # While from_api=True (set True by default), you need to pass as an input string, that contains a link on a dataset API from data.gov.ua dataset.
 In case of setting from_api into False, you should pass here a direct link on a dataset file (csv or excel format) from data.gov.ua.
+[Here](https://data.gov.ua/pages/aboutuser2?fbclid=IwAR2P3KN8P8JhZu8GUhHQZ4rh5-DlhSwp375kPFrbkwxprEvHm0mwhr2wQ1M) is an explanation from a data.gov.ua how to get link of the dataset you need and combine it with API 'https://data.gov.ua/api/3/action/package_show?id=':

   * from_api=True # If True (set True by default) you need to pass a link on a dataset API from data.gov.ua dataset into the link parameter.
 In other case you need to use direct link on dataset file (csv or excel format) from data.gov.ua